Mucormycosis: Surgery

 Surgery can be very drastic, and, in some cases of disease involving the nasal cavity and the brain, removal of infected brain tissue may be required.
 Removal of the palate, nasal cavity, or eye structures can be very disfiguring.
 Sometimes more than one operation is required.

 Other considerations

-The disease must be monitored carefully for any signs of reemergence.
+The disease must be monitored carefully for any signs of re-emergence.
 Treatment also requires correcting sugar levels and improving neutrophil counts.
-Hyperbaric oxygen may be considered as an adjunctive therapy, because higher oxygen pressure increases the ability of neutrophils to kill the fungus.
+Hyperbaric oxygen may be considered as an adjunctive therapy because higher oxygen pressure increases the ability of neutrophils to kill the fungus.
 The efficacy of this therapy is uncertain.

 Prognosis

-It tends to progress rapidly and is fatal in about half of sinus cases, two thirds of lung cases, and almost all cases of the widespread type.
+It tends to progress rapidly and is fatal in about half of sinus cases, two-thirds of lung cases, and almost all cases of the widespread type.
 Skin involvement carries the lowest mortality rate of around 15%.
 Possible complications of mucormycosis include the partial loss of neurological function, blindness, and clotting of blood vessels in the brain or lung.

 As treatment usually requires extensive and often disfiguring facial surgery, the effect on life after surviving, particularly sinus and brain involvement, is significant.